Bartók / Scartazzini / Schubert

 IV.
 Coda: Allegro molto

-the first part of the movement starts with rapid sul ponticello playing, mostly pp, on cello and viola together with the lowest string serving as drone sound.
+The first part of the movement starts with rapid sul ponticello playing, mostly pp, on cello and viola together with the lowest string serving as drone sound.
 The Quatuor Diotima took this to the extreme, playing very close to the bridge, such that the actual tones (chains of semiquavers) were more noise than tones of defined pitch and duration.
 Interesting, at the very least!

 Scartazzini: String Quartet No.1 in Six Movements

 Andrea Lorenzo Scartazzini (*1971, see also Wikipedia) grew up in Basel, where initially he did German and Italian Studies.
 He then switched to studying composition with Rudolf Kelterborn (*1931) at the Musikhochschule Basel.
 Scartazzini continued his studies with Wolfgang Rihm (*1952) in Karlsruhe.
 He has since worked both as composer, as well as music teacher.
 In terms of compositions, his most prominent output is in operas, which have been performed at major European opera houses.
-He recently completed his String Quartet No.1 in Six Movements—a work that premiered 2017 in Basel.
+He recently completed his String Quartet No.1 in Six Movements.
+It’s a work that premiered 2017 in Basel.

 Scartazzini describes his work as featuring three main movements, each of which is preceded by a short movement / introduction.
 These short pieces are the key structure of the work, where by movement I defines the basic “material”, consisting of a short pizzicato gesture, a cantilena, and “noise-like orchestrated silence”.
 Movements III and V vary this pattern.
 The first main movement (II) features an accelerando of slowly swaying chords up to a prestissimo of maximum “brightness” and power.
 Movement IV starts with dream-like textures that evolve into melodic singing, which periodically fuses with the underlying rhythmic base.
 The final movement (VI) is rhapsodic and narrating, with dramatic build-ups and segments with resignative heaviness, as well as lyrical tenderness.